 - Click Test.

-The screen below shows a successful test.
+The following screenshot shows a successful test:

-Run a cloud scan
+To run a cloud scan

-To perform cloud discovery, from the Discovery Status page, use the Add New run control.
+To perform cloud discovery from the Discovery Status page, use the Add New run control.
 After that, perform the following steps:

 - Click Add New run.